 Ask These 3 Questions Before Using Your Stimulus Check for Debt Payments

-Coronavirus stimulus checks will be landing in many of our bank accounts or mailboxes soon.
+The latest round of coronavirus stimulus checks will be landing in many of our bank accounts or mailboxes soon (if they haven’t already).

 Should you use the money to pay off debt?

-In normal times, our Penny Hoarder philosophy would be a resounding “Yes!”
-Using a financial windfall to put a dent in debt can save you from throwing away money on sky-high interest payments.
+Our Penny Hoarder philosophy typically would be a resounding “Yes!”
+Using a financial windfall to put a dent in debt can save you from throwing away money on sky-high interest payments — and it has helped many people do just that.

 We talked to a couple of financial experts about whether you should use your stimulus check to pay off debt.